1921 (2018 film): Plot

 Rose and Ayush become convinced that they have to get rid of Vasudha's spirit and so they decide to visit a church.
 Vasudha attacks Nafisa, which prompts Rose to take her to a hospital where she makes another horrific discovery.
 She finds that Ayush is admitted into the same hospital and has been in a coma since the night Meher Wadia attacked him.
 Rose informs Nafisa that she has been communicating with Ayush's spirit all along.
 She explains that when the human body is in deep sleep, its spirit wanders off, but they are connected through a rope in the form of a white light.
 Eventually the spirit can re-enter the body by touching it.
 Ayush's spirit has tried to enter its body, but Vasudha has all along prevented it from happening.
-The next day Ayush's body was going to be removed from life support, which would result in his death.
+The next day Ayush's body is going to be removed from life support, which would result in his death.

 Rose takes a hair of Ayush to make it touch Ayush's spirit, but as she is about to leave the hospital, Vasudha's spirit takes control of Ayush's body.
 She threatens Rose that she will destroy Ayush's body if she leaves.
 She tortures Rose by hurting Ayush's body.
 Rose informs Vasudha that she knew she would not be able to leave and then she kills herself.
 Her spirit appears and reveals that she has already sent Ayush's hair and a letter to Ayush through Nafisa.
 Rose fights and destroys Vasudha's spirit.
 At the same time, Ayush's spirit enters his body and he is saved.

-The film goes back to where it has started.
+The film goes back to where it all started.
 Ayush in a death-like state meets Rose and tells her that he wants to be with her.
 Rose tells him that he has to live and spread his music for her.
 She asks it as a return for her sacrifice.
 Ayush eventually recovers and becomes a renowned pianist and musician.